 Starting a News Co-op

-Co-ops take many forms, but all are governed democratically on a one-member/one-vote basis; typically, co-op members vote to elect directors, who then hire the management.
-The Banyan model is a consumer cooperative, whose governing members are end users.
-News co-ops are governed by the votes of readers; widely known types of consumer co-op are food co-ops, which are governed by the votes of shoppers, and credit unions, which are governed by the votes of their depositors.
-By law they are oriented toward service rather than profit.
-The International Co-operative Alliance has established these seven Co-op Principles.
+Co-ops take many forms but, by law, all are governed democratically on a one-member/one-vote basis; typically, co-op members vote to elect directors, who then hire the management.
+The Banyan model is a consumer cooperative, whose governing members are its end users.
+So news co-ops are governed by the votes of reader/members; widely known types of consumer co-ops are food co-ops, which are governed by the votes of shopper-members, and credit unions, which are governed by the votes of their depositor-members.
+By law, co-ops are oriented toward service rather than investment return.